enumatech/blog/_posts/2019-03-08-trustless-noncustodial-exchange.markdown

 To enforce the protocol, the smart contract requires knowledge of the clients balances but storing those balances on the blockchain would be expensive and scale poorly.
-This problem is be solved with the help of a cryptographic data structure called the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+This problem is solved with the help of a cryptographic data structure called the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

 In the beginning of a round the Operator commits the root of the balance Merkle